twse/random-stuff/Readable Fonts/Encoding list.md

 | REVERSE   | Inverted Screen |

 ### Notice when loading fonts through LOADFONT (FNTCOL version 1.6)
 LOADFONT cannot handle long filenames or directory names.
-If you want to pass these to LOADFONT you will have to rename or abbreviate them to their 8.3 character DOS filenames from the tables at the beginning.
+If you want to pass these to LOADFONT you will have to rename or abbreviate them to their 8.3 character DOS filenames from the tables above.
 EG: **Atari ST Encoding.f16** is **ATARIS~1.F16** and that is what you would have to pass to LOADFONT.